patchew-project/qemu/docs/devel/qom.rst

    };

-Introducing new virtual methods requires a class to define its own struct and to add a .class_size member to the #TypeInfo.
+Introducing new virtual methods requires a class to define its own struct and to add a .class_size member to the `TypeInfo`.
 Each method will also have a wrapper function to call it easily:

 .. code-block:: c